Skip to main content

 Hi everyone,

-Today we kick off our small walking-challenge pilot for {{company_name}}.
-Your real steps get plotted on a virtual route for {{trail_name}} — a famous long-distance path with checkpoints.
 The app works with the devices and apps you already use: Apple Health, Garmin, Fitbit, and Samsung Health (or your phone alone).
-How to get started:
+How to get set up today:

 1. Scan the QR code (or tap the link on your phone).
 It takes you to download Walk The Distance.
 After the app is installed, you should join our pilot group automatically; if not, scan the QR again.